Driving traffic to your website and generating new leads and revenue is key for your company’s success.

-Hiring an entry level specialist has its own set of disadvantages.
+Hiring an entry-level specialist has its own set of disadvantages.
 Learning proper social media management tactics takes time and resources.
 You may have to invest in additional training.
 You’ll need patience knowing that they will make mistakes along the way.

 Hiring a Freelancer

-Pro: Freelancers tend to work out of their home, so the absence of overhead expenses means that they will most likely come at a lower cost than a firm.
+Pro: Freelancers tend to work out of their homes, so the absence of overhead expenses means that they will most likely come at a lower cost than a firm.
 Additionally, being a freelancer is a highly competitive field, so you’ll have multiple candidates to interview and choose from.

 Social Media Management Firm

 Pro: There is no need to babysit a reputable firm, you are hiring professionals.
-A social media management firm has the resources to dedicate multiple experts on your social media campaign.
+A social media management firm has the resources to dedicate multiple experts to your social media campaign.
 It is advantageous to have a variety of content that will expertly be branded for your company.
 A firm is process-oriented, they will work towards obtaining the best results for your specific goals.
 With qualified experts reviewing your analytics they will optimize your campaigns to bring you additional results.

 Con: Social Media Management firms have overhead expenses including a brick and mortar location and employees.
 Hiring a company of this caliber is an investment, but it is worthwhile.